ghstwhl/ePartners/AA1001/README.md

 ## Description

-This Arduino Uno is a microcontroller board based on the CH340.
+This Arduino Uno is a microcontroller board based on the ATMEGA 328P & CH340 Driver.
 It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with an AC-to-DC adapter or battery to get started.
 The Uno differs from all preceding boards in that it does not use the FTDI USB-to-serial driver chip.
-Instead, it features the CH340 programmed as a USB-to-serial converter
+Instead, it features the CH340 programmed as a USB-to-serial converter.

 ---